 DIPG affects less than 40 children in the UK every year, and despite it having a 0% survival rate, it remains extremely underfunded.

 Alfie is our little hero.
 He was so brave through out his journey.
 Despite having to endure many hospital visits, procedures and treatments, Alfie did it all with a big smile on his face.

 Our beautiful brave Alfie bear sadly passed away on the 02nd June 2014 with Mummy and Daddy by his side.
-Our Alfie bravely fought until the bitter end, a true inspiration to us all.
-He is now free of DIPG and has earned his angel wings.
+He bravely fought until the bitter end, a true inspiration to us all.
+Alfie is now free of DIPG and has earned his angel wings.
 We are incredibly proud of the strength and courage that our beautiful Alfie showed throughout his journey.
 He will always be our hero and his huge smile and beautiful spirit will live on in all our hearts.

 Our hearts are full with love and pride for our little boy who brought so much love and laughter to our lives.
 Alfie Bear will always be remembered as the brave little boy with the biggest smile.

-We will continue to raise awareness to this devastating brain cancer, and raise some much needed funds for paediatric brain tumour research to help children affected by a DIPG tumour.
+We will continue to raise awareness of this devastating brain cancer, while raising much needed funds for paediatric brain tumour research, to help children affected by a DIPG tumour.
 Alfie was a true fighter and has inspired us all to fight on in his memory.

-We made the decision to donate the whole tumour to research in the hope that it will go on to help children in the future.
+We made the decision to donate Alfie's whole Brain/Tumour to research in the hope that it will go on to help children in the future.
 Although an incredibly hard decision, we know how much brain donations are needed to drive forward research.
 We find some comfort in knowing that a part of our little boy is still here helping others.
 That is our Alfie Bears legacy.

 You can read more aboutAlfie's journey here.